a { color: #8465FF; text-decoration: none; }

 A wireframe is a blueprint for designing a website or application.
 It represents the layout, structure, and functionality of the product.
 Basically, it is like a roadmap that guides designers, developers, and stakeholders through the decision-making process.
 Isn’t that beneficial?

-Well, unlike other design elements like colors, fonts, and graphics, a wireframe is simple and stripped down to the basics.
+Well, unlike other brand identity design elements like colors, fonts, and graphics, a wireframe is simple and stripped down to the basics.
 It features a monochrome canvas that solely focuses on the arrangement of elements and user interactions.
 Now that we have clearly understood the definition of a wireframe, let’s have a look at its benefits.

 Why do you need a Wireframe?